Earth Day Activities for Speech Therapy and Teletherapy

 National Park Week also occurs the week of Earth Day, and it puts a great spin on the theme for older students.
 It allows you to review some familiar Earth Day concepts and apply them a little differently.
 Check out all of the ways to celebrate National Park Week in speech therapy!

-This April, take the Earth Day theme and run with it in your speech therapy sessions!
-These are just a few of the many activities available to use with students of all ages that are working on different speech and language goals.
+This April 22nd, take the Earth Day theme and run with it in your (in-person or virtual) speech therapy room!
+These are just a few of the many no-prep speech therapy activities you can use with students of all ages, so pick a digital resource or two and craft your perfect lesson plans.